sjoseph11236/Software_Testing_Apprenticeship/Week 1/Day 5/review.md

   - What is scope?
   - what is overloading?
 Can you give an example?
   - What is the difference between HashMap and HashSet?
-  - What does .hashCode() give you?
   - What is the difference between and ArrayList vs Array?
   - What is the JDK?
   - What is the JVM?
   - What is the JRE?
-  - What is Java 8?
   - Why is the main method important?
   - What are the three parts of For Loop?
   - What is Wrapper class ?